Johan Arnold Bloys van Treslong

-Johan Arnold Bloys van Treslong (Steenbergen, 8 November 1757 – Amsterdam, 26 January 1824) was a Dutch naval officer and Patriot.
+Vice-Admiral Johan Arnold Bloys van Treslong (8 November 1757 – 26 January 1824) was a Dutch naval officer.
 He started his naval career in 1772, serving as a midshipman with the Admiralty of the Maze.
-He served under the Dutch Republic on the North Sea, in the West Indies and in battle with Barbary pirates in the Mediterranean.
+He served in the Dutch States Navy on the North Sea, in the West Indies and in battle with Barbary pirates in the Mediterranean.

 In 1781, he fought in the action of 30 May 1781 under the command of Pieter Melvill van Carnbee, and from 1782 till 1787 he was commander of several ships in the Mediterranean.
 He was laid off in 1787 because of his support for the Patriots' faction.
 This ill-favouredness lasted until 1793.
 After the ringing Dutch defeat during the Battle of Camperdown in 1797 he was made a scapegoat, but his reputation was later restored.

 The Battle of Camperdown (Kamperduin)

 Flying his flag aboard the 74-gun ship of the line Brutus, Treslong escorted the squadron of commander-in-chief of the Batavian fleet, Vice admiral Jan Willem de Winter (1761–1812), as Schout-bij-nacht of the "White flag", on 7 October 1797.
 The committee of the Navy and the committee of Foreign Affairs had ordered the fleet to break the Royal Navy blockade of the Dutch coast.
 At Camperdown, the Dutch fleet engaged a much stronger British fleet under Admiral Adam Duncan.

 Duncan acted in a manner that was imitated later by Nelson at Trafalgar; he thinned out the poorly coordinated and badly sailing Batavian fleet.
 The British ships set a perpendicular course towards the Batavian ships and shot them to pieces.
 The flagship Vrijheid (Freedom) was boxed in by four British ships, and one after the other the Batavian ships were devastated by the excellently navigating and firing British.

 Bloys van Treslong could not reach the flagship because it was located against the wind, and because he was impeded by a burning and rudderless Dutch ship, the 74-gun Hercules.
 A cannonball shattered the rear admiral's right arm, which had to be amputated.

-The British fleet gained a resounding victory; fourteen Batavian ships were captured (among which were seven ships of the line), and there were almost 5,000 Dutch casualties.
+The British fleet gained a resounding victory; eleven Batavian ships were captured (among which were nine ships of the line), and there were almost 5,000 Dutch casualties.
 On the British side, not one ship was lost, but more than 850 casualties were counted.
 For the first time in history, a Dutch Admiral had been personally captured along with his flagship.
 Admiral De Winter and his crew were taken prisoner and were brought to Great Yarmouth.
 The rear-guard under Bloys van Treslong, by then reduced to three heavily damaged ships, managed to sail to Hellevoetsluis.